-Groupthink can also take hold at the industry level, which means challenging received wisdom on a particular subject can open up new ways of approaching problems.
-For instance, Aviva Investors recently brought its emerging market debt and sovereign rates teams under the umbrella of the multi-asset function to try to improve communication and knowledge-sharing.
+Groupthink can also take hold at an industry level, which means challenging received wisdom on a particular subject can open up new ways of approaching problems.

 Diversity is another important factor.
 Groupthink is more likely to arise in an environment that lacks diversity: diversity of gender, ethnicity, sexual orientation and social class are all important.
-Bringing different perspectives to bear on a problem can yield solutions that might not seem immediately obvious to many people in the room.
+Bringing different perspectives to bear on a problem can yield solutions that might not seem immediately obvious.

 Bank of England economist Andy Haldane argues organisations should approach recruitment in the same way investors approach portfolio construction.
 The best asset may not be the one that offers the highest returns or the lowest volatility, but the one whose characteristics complement the wider portfolio – a low correlation to existing assets will offer diversification benefits, for example.4 Following the analogy, the right hire may not be the candidate with outstanding individual skills – the ‘star’ performer – but an alternative whose qualities fit better with the existing talent pool.

 The evidence for this is compelling across different fields.
-In a study of NBA basketball over a decade, for example, teams with only three ‘star’ players won more games than teams with four or five.
-The star-studded teams had fewer assists, missed more of their shots and grabbed fewer rebounds, as the players struggled to coordinate – they all wanted to be ‘top dog’.
-Or consider football: it may be significant that neither Lionel Messi nor Cristiano Ronaldo – the most famous and talented players of their generation – have won the FIFA World Cup.
+In a study of NBA basketball over a decade, for example, teams with only three ‘star’ players won more games than those with four or five.
+The star-studded teams had fewer assists, missed more shots and grabbed fewer rebounds as the players struggled to coordinate – they all wanted to be ‘top dog’.
+Or consider football: it may be significant neither Lionel Messi nor Cristiano Ronaldo – the most famous and talented players of their generation – have won the FIFA World Cup.

 3. Choose the right technology